Congress passes stopgap spending measure to dodge Friday shutdown threat

 "Because the completion deadlines are upon us, a short continuing resolution is required to complete what House Republicans are working hard to achieve: an end to governance by omnibus, meaningful policy wins, and better stewardship of American tax dollars," Johnson said in a statement this week.

-But any spending will bills need bipartisan support in the Democratic-controlled Senate and being signed into law by President Biden.
+But any spending bills will need bipartisan support in the Democratic-controlled Senate and the signature of President Biden.
 That makes prospects slim for any major policy changes.

 That dispute has forced Johnson to rely on Democratic votes to keep the government open in December — and he did so again Thursday.
 The House has voted 314-108 to approve the stopgap spending bill; Democrats provided the majority of the votes.